akivamprager/Sheilta/README.md

 <img src="public\images\logo-banner2.png" style="zoom:15%;" />

-Sheilta ([sheilta.ml](sheilta.ml)) is a new website with the aim of bringing the benefits of learning in a Beit Midrash to a virtual environment.
+Sheilta ([https://sheilta.ml](https://sheilta.ml)) is a new website with the aim of bringing the benefits of learning in a Beit Midrash to a virtual environment.

 ## Background